sophiacheto/typing-problems-lambda-calculus/README.md

 # Typing Problems for Lambda Calculus

-This project was developed as part of the PEEC 2024/2025 program.
+This work was developed as part of the PEEC 2024/2025 program.

 **Tutor:** António Mário da Silva Marcos Florido
 **Co-tutor:** Sandra Maria Mendes Alves

-This project implements **Type Checking** and **Type Inference** algorithms in Haskell for a subsystem of the Lambda Calculus.
+This project implements **Type Checking** and **Type Inference** algorithms in Haskell for a Lambda Calculus subsystem.

 ## Supported Structures